 \subsection{Asymptotes}

 Denote by

 the so-called {\it global linearity defect} of $R$.
-For example, if $R$ is a regular ring or more generally a quadratic hypersurface then $\glind R= \dim R$; see \cite[Corollary 6.4]{CINR}.
+For example, if $R$ is regular (or more generally a quadric hypersurface) then $\glind R= \dim R$; see \cite[Corollary 6.4]{CINR}.
 Let the {\it index of linearity defect stability} of $I$, $\lstab(I)$, to be the least positive integer $r$ such that for all $i\ge r$, $\lind_R I^i$ is a constant depending only on $I$.
-By \cite[Theorem 1.1]{NgV2}, if $\glind R<\infty$ then $\lstab(J)$ is well-defined and finite for every $I$.
+By \cite[Theorem 1.1]{NgV1b}, if $\glind R<\infty$ then $\lstab(J)$ is well-defined and finite for every $I$.

 The third main result of Section \ref{sect_lindofpowers} is \begin{thm} Assume that $R$ and $S$ have finite global linearity defect and $I^i\neq 0, J^i\neq 0$ for all $i\ge 1$.
 Assume further that $I$ and $J$ are of doubly small type.
 Then for all $s\ge \lstab(I)+\lstab(J)$, we have